 - Bilingual clinicians conduct memory tests, medical exams, clinical interviews, and family meetings, with the assistance of a bilingual/bicultural translator when necessary.

-- A bilingual family counselor (social worker) is available for caregiver counseling and education, as well as to direct patients and caregivers to resources in their communities.
+- A family counselor who is bilingual in English and Spanish is available for participant and family caregiver counseling and education, as well as to direct them to resources in their communities.

 - Free educational presentations and cognitive screenings are available in both English and Spanish at various community organizations and centers around the city.
 We welcome healthcare professionals, patients, family members, and others who may be interested in learning more about memory problems, dementia, and Alzheimer’s disease.